Skip to contents

 brmViolin(fit, ss, hypothesis = ".../A_groupa > 1.05")

-## Loading required package: rstan
+## Loading required namespace: rstan

 Hypothesis Testing